darkwing-17/darkwing-17-blog/content/blog/2020/06-2020/2020-06-08-coronaupdate/index.md

 I looked at other art schools - i.e. Academy of Art in SF, and Gnomon School of Visual Effects, but I am not willing to take out a second mortgage for their tuition, and I'm not sold on bootcamps yet.

-I will continue to go through my options, and speak with an advisor down in SMC to figure out where I should go.
-More likely I will be taking this program at SMC in a part-time basis so that I can still find work and get work while studying.
+I will continue to go through my options, and speak with an advisor down in SMC or Mt.
+Sac to figure out where I should go.
+More likely I will be taking this program at Mt.
+Sac / SMC in a part-time basis so that I can still find work and get work while studying.

 ## Transfer to CS

-Another option I will look at is whether to return to SMC to complete requisites for a transfer to a university BS degree elsewhere.
-This option will mean I will have to enroll in classes at SMC with a full coursework load.
+Another option I will look at is whether to return to SMC or Mt.
+Sac to complete requisites for a transfer to a university BS degree elsewhere.
+This option will mean I will have to enroll in classes with a full coursework load.
 The real pitfall with this option: I need to study and not look for work.

-Plus, the only degree I would try to finish at SMC would be a pathway to CS.
-SMC would not have upper division courses, that's the whole point of transfers.
+Plus, the only degree I would try to finish would be a pathway to CS.
+Neither would not have upper division courses, that's the whole point of transfers.